dEAduction/dEAduction/CONTRIBUTING.md

 The d∃∀duction project has two repositories:
-[deaduction](https://github.com/dEAduction/dEAduction) (Python source code and tools) and [deaduction-lean](https://github.com/dEAduction/dEAduction-lean) (L∃∀N code and exercises files).
-To know more about each directory, module or file, simply open its `__init__.py` or `README.md`.
+[deaduction](https://github.com/dEAduction/dEAduction) (Python source code and tools) and [deaduction-lean](https://github.com/dEAduction/dEAduction-lean) (L∃∀N code and exercise files).
+To learn more about each directory, module or file, simply open its `__init__.py` or `README.md`.

 d∃∀duction is written in Python3 and L∃∀N (a proof assistant).
-The graphical interface uses PySide2 (Qt for Python) and communication between the user interface and L∃∀N uses Trio and Qtrio.
+The graphical interface uses PySide2 (Qt for Python).
+Communication between the user interface and L∃∀N uses Trio and Qtrio.
 The version control system we use is Git.

 ### What should I know?

 Not much.
 A good experience in Python3 is *recommended*, as well as basic terminal usage.
-Some experience in Git is necessary but you can rapidly learn it from scratch (you should feel at ease using git branches).
-L∃∀N experience is useful only if you directly work on the L∃∀N side of the project, otherwise you do not need it. **You do not need to be a programming wizard to contribute**.
+Some experience in Git is *necessary* but you can rapidly learn it from scratch (you should feel at ease using git branches).
+L∃∀N experience is useful if you directly work on the L∃∀N side of the project, but is not needed otherwise. **You do not need to be a programming wizard to contribute**.
 In fact, nobody is in the core-team; you just need the things that are relevant to *you*.

 A [list](#resources-bonus) of online resources is available at the end of this document.
-They do not cover everything but are all useful to this project.
-Do not read them if you do not need or want to.

 ## Contributing